NamesNetworkNic/ambrose-black-and-clear-for-standard-notes-forked-edition/README.md

-# Ambrose Black and Clear-for Standard Notes Forked Edition
+# Ambrose Black and Clear for Standard Notes (Forked Edition)

 A simple, ultra dark, and contrasty theme for Standard Notes.
 Forked from a very different stylistically theme, called MuteDark by Ntran (https://github.com/ntran/sn-theme-muteddark).